TestieTendie/Batch-SteamID-Retriever/README.md

 ## Is there an online version?

 No. I don't consider the effort required to setup a backend to handle CORS requests worthy.
-So I have no plans for an online demo or Vercel deployment.
+So I have no plans for an online demo or Vercel/Netlify deployment and I advise against it.

 ## How can I fetch Blocked Users' links?